-Depends on choice of transfer institution - see "University-Specific Prerequisites and Recommendations."
-Please Note: This list of prerequisites and recommendations is subject to change without notice.
+Depends on choice of transfer institution - Please check with each university for university-specific prerequisites and recommendations.
 At time of admission, consult university catalog for binding course requirements.

 Limitations on electives:

 Electives must be courses numbered 100 or higher.

 Professional/Technical courses - A total of 12 credits of courses numbered 100 or higher.